 Music is my other great passion in life, so yes!
 I can add music of your choice to the finished production, or select royalty-free music.
 I can also offer original music for your project, although this would be additional to the narration and would have to be discussed on separate terms.
 As with effects, it is important to be judicial with the use of music so that it does not distract the listener from the telling of the story or narrative.

-As a rule-of-thumb each finished hour of audio can take anywhere between 5 to 10 hours to produce, depending on the nature of the project.
+As a rule-of-thumb each finished hour of audio takes 9+ hours to produce, depending on the nature of the project.
 It is unlikely that your project will be the only one I’m working on at any given time, so it’s very hard to give a generalized answer to this question.
+As a general example, a 90k word book (10 hours of audio) would usually take me 8 – 10 weeks to produce.
 When you contact me for a quote i will be able to give a realistic time-frame based on the length of the project and my current work-load.
 If you have a specific deadline in mind, i can work to that, but will not make unrealistic assurances i can’t deliver on.

 As a rule, no. In general I prefer to specialize in audiobook narration.
 That said, it is quite possible that my style of voice and narration may be suitable for an advert or voice-over, so please listen to my samples and get in touch if you have a project in mind.
 I might have just the thing you need!